-Providing a proper diet is the best way to keep a pet turtle healthy and happy.
-Understanding what turtles eat is the key to proper feeding.
-Depending on the species, turtles can be herbivores (eating only plants), carnivores (eating only meat) or omnivores (eating both plants and meat).
-Pet stores offer a range of turtle food products in pellets, sticks and chunks that are specially formulated for different types of turtles and provide balanced nutrition with appropriate vitamins and minerals to keep the turtles healthy.
-However, this type of bland food is not the only thing turtles can eat, and it can be healthier and often much less expensive to offer turtles a range of fresh foods.
+What do turtles eat?
+Depending on the species, turtles can be herbivores (eating only plants), carnivores (eating only meat), or omnivores (eating both plants and meat).
+Pet stores offer a range of turtle food products in pellets, sticks, and chunks, formulated for different types of turtles and providing balanced nutrition with appropriate vitamins and minerals to keep the turtles healthy.
+However, this type of bland food is not the only thing turtles can eat, and it can be healthier and less expensive to offer turtles a range of fresh foods.

 Foods popular for pet turtles, depending on the species, include: